mail us | mail this page

 Possible Upgrade methods:

-FreeBSD provides many way of doing everything.
-Here are your choices for upgrade.
+Here are your real choices for upgrade:

 1. sysinstall from a CD and select Upgrade (does a binary upgrade).
 All the documentation suggests this route has not been extensively tested and is therefore not to be recommended.

 4. Upgrade from source - the process we use here - the so-called buildworld.
+For dinosaurs, folk who have always done it this way, and masochists.
+Covers most nearly all of us quite neatly.

 Our upgrade probably represents pretty much a worst case scenario since we have on our target system: